guigvd/my_react_portfolio/README.md

 <h1 align="center">My portfolio</h1>

-- Description:
+# Description:

-A beauty and fully responsive portfolio build with react.

-- Objective:

-Study in practice.
+A portfolio to show my knowledge in web development where I showcase my skills, my projects, and have a contact page.

 # Demonstration